 Superior Propane works with more than one-third of the Indigenous communities across Canada, delivering enhanced value to communities and businesses, contributing to community and cultural initiatives and collaborating on major projects.
 We recognize the health and environmental benefits Indigenous communities experience with access to a clean and affordable energy source such as propane.
 We work with Indigenous communities as they transition towards reduced carbon emissions and a green economy.
-You can read more about our partnership with the Indigenous communities in our inaugural Sustainability Report to be published on or around April 6, 2021.
+You can read more about our partnership with the Indigenous communities in our current Sustainability Report.

-Energy Distribution consists of two reportable segments:
+Our business consists of two reportable segments:

-- " U.S. Propane Distribution (U.S. Propane) see page 18. - " Canadian Propane Distribution see page 21.
+- " U.S. Propane Distribution (U.S. Propane) see page 17. - " Canadian Propane Distribution see page 21.

-The U.S. Propane Distribution segment distributes propane and liquid fuels and related products in the U.S. The Canadian Propane Distribution segment distributes propane and other liquid fuels and related products in Canada and includes the SGL division which manages the propane supply and primary distribution functions, risk management, and pricing for both the Canadian retail business (Superior Propane), as well as for their wholesale customers located in Canada and the United States.
-SGL has offices located in Canada and Nevada.
+The U.S. Propane Distribution segment distributes propane and other liquid fuels and related products in the U.S. The Canadian Propane Distribution segment distributes propane and other liquid fuels and related products in Canada and includes SGL, which manages the propane supply and primary distribution functions, risk management, and pricing for both the Canadian retail business (Superior Propane), as well as for wholesale customers located in Canada and the U.S. SGL has offices located in Alberta and Nevada.